ajhenley/gitbook/javascript_examples.md

 JavaScript may be the most misunderstood programming language in the world.
 It combines simplicity with power.
 It is often misused.
 JavaScript is finding its way into more and more high-profile applications and gaining acceptance.

+####Developer Tools
 Let's try some JavaScript examples in the browser.
 You can save these examples to a web page in the body section.
 Refresh the page after each edit to see your changes.

-If you are using Chrome or Firefox (as you should be) you can open the developer tools.
+If you are using Chrome or Firefox  you can open the developer tools.
 From there you can view the console.
 You may wish to browse to a blank page so type "about:blank" in the address bar.

 Do you need information about using the developer tools?
 * Chrome: ```https://developer.chrome.com/devtools```